andrefs894/express-book-reviews/README.md

-This is a project made for the NodeJS and Express course in the IBM Full Stack Developer Professional Certificate.
+This is a project made using Express for the NodeJS course in the IBM Full Stack Developer Professional Certificate.